YoonjungChoi/CMPE255_TEAM10/README.md

 This is categorized by Supervised Learning, Binary classification Problem and Natural Language Processing.
 ![image](https://user-images.githubusercontent.com/20979517/164575693-d0ee93c4-d68e-4697-a108-d616754b6eed.png)

+>>> we need to put images and observations by Ishaan, Abhiteja

 ## Word Embedding
+Word embedding is one of the most popular representation of document vocabulary.
+It is capable of capturing context of a word in a document, semantic and syntactic similarity, relation with other words, etc.

 **CountVectorizer**

-**TF-IDF(Term Frequency Inverse Document Frequency)**
+Count vectorizer creates a matrix with documents and token counts (bag of terms/tokens) therefore it is also known as document term matrix.

+**TF-IDF(Term Frequency Inverse Document Frequency)** Some articles says that TF-IDF is better than Count Vectorizers because it not only focuses on the frequency of words present in the corpus but also provides the importance of the words.
+We can then remove the words that are less important for analysis, hence making the model building less complex by reducing the input dimensions.

 **Word2Vec**
+According to Wikipedia, Word2vec is a group of related models that are used to produce word embeddings.
+The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
+Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence

 **Glove**
+GloVe stands for global vectors for word representation.
+It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrix from a corpus.
+The resulting embeddings show interesting linear substructures of the word in vector space.

 ## Classifiers

-We will use **Static Models(Logistic Regression, SVM, Decision Tree, Random Tree, XGboost) and Dynamic Model(LSTM)** to solve this binary classification problem.
+We will use **Machine Learning or Non-Sequential Model(Logistic Regression, SVM, Decision Tree, Random Tree, XGboost) and Deep Learning or Sequential Model(LSTM)** to solve this binary classification problem.

-* Logistic Regression
+* **Logistic Regression**
 Logistic Regression is easier to implement, interpret, and very efficient to train.
 Logistic Regression is good accuracy for many simple data sets and it performs well when the dataset is linearly separable.
+So first we tried to train data sets on logistic regression.

+* **SVM**
+We can use a support vector machine (SVM) when data has exactly two classes.This is the reason we choose this classifer.
+An SVM classifies data by finding the best hyperplane that separates all data points of one class from those of the other class.
+The best hyperplane for an SVM means the one with the largest margin between the two classes.
+Margin means the maximal width of the slab parallel to the hyperplane that has no interior data points.

+* **Decision Tree**
+Decision Tree is also used for classification problem.
+Advantages of classification with Decision Trees are inexpensive to construct, extremely fast at classifying unknown records, easy to interpret for small-sized trees, accuracy comparable to other classification techniques for many simple data sets, excludes unimportant features.
+Thus, we tried to train data set on decision tree.

-* SVM
+* **Random Tree**

-SVM works relatively well when there is a clear margin of separation between classes.

-SVM is more effective in high dimensional spaces.

-SVM is effective in cases where the number of dimensions is greater than the number of samples.

-SVM is relatively memory efficient.

-* Decision Tree
+* **XGboost**

-Decision Tree algorithm can be used to solve both regression and classification problems.

-Decision Tree can be used to handle both numerical and categorical data.

-* LSTM
+* **LSTM**

-Long Short Term Memory (LSTM) network were used as deep learning models for automatic feature extraction from tweet texts.
+For Natural language processing, Long Short Term Memory (LSTM) network were used as deep learning models for automatic feature extraction from tweet texts.
+Unlike standard feedforward neural networks, LSTM has feedback connections.
+Such a recurrent neural network can process not only single data points (such as images), but also entire sequences of data [Wiki](https://en.wikipedia.org/wiki/Long_short-term_memory).

-LSTM network is also proposed using this hybrid feature to classify tweets into rumor and non-rumor classes.